 Vegan Nutrition Tips #3: Eat more greens, beans, nuts and seeds

-Most of us have been lead to believe that milk and other dairy foods are essential for building strong teeth and bones, and we can’t get enough calcium from other foods.
-But is that true?
-Can you get enough calcium from plant foods?
+Most of us have been lead to believe that milk and other dairy foods are essential for building strong teeth and bones, and that we can’t get enough calcium from other foods.
+But is it true?
+Can you get enough calcium from plant-based foods?
 If you pay attention to what you’re eating, it’s easy to meet your requirements on a vegan diet.

 Dark leafy greens that are low in oxalates (kale, rocket, bok choy, broccoli, Chinese cabbage, baby spinach and collard greens) and calcium-fortified products are excellent sources of highly bioavailable calcium.
 Beans, nuts and seeds also have a good bioavailability of calcium.4 In fact, calcium absorption from some vegetables has been found to be twice as much as calcium from milk.6 Silverbeet (spinach) and Swiss chard contain a high amount of oxalates, which can considerably reduce calcium absorption, so try to replace these with low oxalate foods whenever you can.4

 Vegan Nutrition Tips #4: Boost healthy omega-3 fats